openssl/openssl/INSTALL.md

 Don't perform FIPS module run-time checks related to enforcement of security parameters such as minimum security strength of keys.

+### no-fips-ems_check

+Don't compile in the FIPS module run-time check related to enforcement of EMS during TLS1_PRF KDF.

 ### enable-fuzz-libfuzzer, enable-fuzz-afl

 Build with support for fuzzing using either libfuzzer or AFL.